By on 2023-03-24 -

-Diesels are more sought after and therefore more expensive, so that for most buyers, petrol would represent better value over time.
-And petrol models are also likely to come with fewer miles on the clock.
+Production finished in 2018 but the last year they were registered new was 2019.
+Diesels are often more sought after and therefore more expensive, so that for most buyers, petrol would represent better value over time.

-Also, the gain in economy with a diesel takes a long time to cover the extra purchase cost even with secondhand cars.
+Obviously they are more economical but it takes a long time for the savings to pay for the extra purchase cost, even with secondhand cars.

 With facelifts and engine changes, the C-Max was on the market for eight years, and all have a quality interior, good levels of equipment and of course, plenty of interior space.

-There is also a Grand C-Max with seven seats, but the rearmost two are only large enough for smaller children.
+The Grand C-Max comes with seven seats, but the rearmost two are only large enough for smaller children.